dblalock/bolt/experiments/README.md

 You can run it with no arguments, but you probably want to pass some tags for which tests to run--the full suite takes a while.
 You probably want something like `[amm] ~[old]` to just run the MADDNESS tests and exclude legacy / debugging tests.

 You'll need to use the same steps as for the Bolt C++ code, described below, to get it all to build.

+### Running experiments and making plots

+So the bad news is that the data collection pipeline is kind of an abomination.
+To get timing numbers, I ran the appropriate C++ tests in Catch, which dump results to stdout.
+I then pasted these into various results files (see `experiments/results/amm`).
+The file `experiments/python/amm_results2.py` then parses these and joins them with the accuracy numbers from `experiments/python/amm_main.py` to get dataframes of time, acc, std deviation, etc. The file `experiments/python/amm_figs2.py` pulls these results to make figures.
+If you just want to rerun the existing results and not add your own, you should be able to just use `amm_figs2.py` and not touch `amm_results2.py`.
+NOTE: `amm_results2.py` uses joblib to cache the results for each method, since they take a while to process; make sure you wipe the cache whenever you want to read in newer numbers.

+It of course would have been way nicer to have Pybind11 wrappers for everything instead of catch > stdout > parsing, but...deadlines.

 # Bolt